HideInInk312/HideInInk312/README.md

 ## Hi there 👋I'm Chen Junhao
-- Nationality:chinese
+- Nationality: Chinese
-- Birth:12 March,2002
+- Birth: 12 March,2002
 <!--
 **HideInInk312/HideInInk312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.